kjames1a/startup/README.md

 - **HTML** - Use correct HTML structure.
 Use HTML for all 5 pages: login, blind box selection, blind box reveal, figurine collection, and chatroom.
 Links will be used on the blind box reveal page and figurine  collection page.
 - **CSS** - Application styling that looks good on different size screens.
 Complementary colors that pass accessibility.
 Even spacing between collections.
 Links styled as buttons.
 - **React** - Provides login, collection display, adding figurine to collection, display full collection, share full collection, view friend's collection
 - **Service** - Backend service with endpoints for: login, saving figure to collection, and sharing collection with friends.
-Chatting with friends.
+The public API 'Gitter' will be used for the chatroom.
 - **DB/Login** - Stores users, figures collections, and chats with friends in database.
 Register and login users.
 Credientials securely stored in database.
 - **WebSocket** - Chatting and sharing collection with friends.